einar-io/MongoDB-Coding-Challenge/README.md

 17:09 Fixed type conversion in the tests.
 18:10 Own tests are passing.
 A fundamental problem is that order may not be preserved.
 18:28 Added limitations to this `README.md`.
+18:58 My three working tests now pass.
+I will add more tests and then wrap up.

+## The Takeaway
-## What did I learn in this challenge?
+What did I learn in this challenge?

-1.
+1. Working with arbitrarily shaped JSON objects in Haskell is not super convenient.
+    If I had to do it over again, I would probably have chosen JavaScript.
+2. Working with internal data representation of libraries, you are not familiar with is too time consuming to work well in coding challenges.